Smart home site survey checklist

 Practical application is to treat the site survey as a billable design activity: log numerical thresholds, capture photos and cable runs, run iPerf tests and RF scans, confirm dedicated circuit capacity, and obtain signed homeowner approvals for out-of-scope items.
 Deliverables should include a wireless coverage map, a home automation wiring plan with conduit and low-voltage pathways, a PoE and switch port schedule, and an itemized quote tied accurately to documented pass/fail results so scope and pricing align.
 Photos should be timestamped, ports labeled, cable lengths recorded, and recommended AP models with part numbers.
 This page provides a structured, step-by-step framework.

-Create a ChatGPT article prompt for smart home site survey checklist
+Open a ChatGPT article prompt workflow for smart home site survey checklist

-Build an AI article outline and research brief for smart home site survey checklist
+Review an article outline and research brief for smart home site survey checklist

-ChatGPT prompts to plan and outline smart home site survey checklist
+Plan the smart home site survey checklist article

 Use these prompts to shape the angle, search intent, structure, and supporting research before drafting the article.

-AI prompts to write the full smart home site survey checklist article
+Write the smart home site survey checklist draft with AI

 These prompts handle the body copy, evidence framing, FAQ coverage, and the final draft for the target query.